alchemyplatform/rundler/docs/cli.md

-# RUNDLER CLI
+# Rundler CLI

-The Rundler Command Line Interface (CLI) offers a versatile and configurable User Operation Bundler, equipped with a wide array of options and subcommands tailored to your needs.
+The Rundler Command Line Interface (CLI) offers a wide array of options and subcommands.
+Most options contain reasonable defaults that can be overridden.

 ## Subcommands